-Henry Rollins, best known for being the frontman of California hardcore punk band Black Flag, has been a strong advocate of the punk genre ever since he procured a copy of The Ramones’ eponymous debut album.
+Henry Rollins, best known for being the frontman of Californian hardcore punk band Black Flag, has been a strong advocate of the punk genre ever since he procured a copy of The Ramones’ eponymous debut album.

 After a partial audition for the role at Tu Casa Studio in New York City, Black Flag eventually asked Rollins to become the new face and vocals of the band.
 From then on in, Rollins never looked back.
 Fully immersing himself in the genre of punk, the new Black Flag vocalist became obsessed with the music and, in later years, chose to write about the music as a columnist for both Rolling Stone and LA Weekly.